CentroEPiaggio/vito-robot/README.md

 https://github.com/CentroEPiaggio/ros_control.git

+IMPORTANT FOR NOW IF YOU WANT SIMULATE IN GAZEBO:
-IMPORTANT FOR NOW: ALL REPOS MUST BE CHECKEDOUT TO `multi-robot-test` BRANCH
+__ALL REPOS MUST BE CHECKEDOUT TO `multi-robot-test` BRANCH__

 1. Visualize
 ------------